Here are some of the most frequently asked questions:

 There are six showers, six bathrooms and a laundromat onboard.
-There is a female locker room with a mirror, three sinks and three showers with the same on the male side.
-In order to converse water we encourage all students to do their laundry at laundromats ashore when possible.
+There is a female locker room with a mirror, three sinks and three showers as well as a male locker room with the same accommodations.
+In order to conserve water we encourage all students to do their laundry at laundromats ashore when possible.

 What is a typical day like?

 The day usually starts around 07.00-07.30.
 At 07.30 we have breakfast and at 08.00 we have colors (morning assembly).
-It is at 08.00 that everyone on board musters to receive navigation updates (where we are, how fast we are going, what day it is etc.), if there are any particular plans for the day in addition to hoisting the flag.
+At 08.00 everyone on board musters to receive navigation updates (where we are, how fast we are going, what day it is etc.), hoist the flag, and receive news about particular plans or activities of the day.
 After colors (around 08.15 to 09.00) we have daily cleaning.
-This involves rinsing the deck with salt water to keep it from rotting, and make sure that all is clean and tidy around the ship.
+This involves rinsing the deck with salt water to keep it from rotting, and making sure that all is clean and tidy around the ship.
 A normal day usually includes 4-6 hours of class and 2 hours of physicals (helming, lookout, safety and galley).
-Students are also assigned as idle hands which means that they may be called on to help on deck if needed.
+Students are also assigned as idle hands which means that they may be called to help on deck if needed.
 The students also take part in a 2 hour night watch every night.
 In port we spend half of our time on organized port activities and the other half on shore leave, where we always buy SIM-cards, eat good food, talk to family and buy snacks.
 In addition to that students do all sorts of activities depending on where they are.

 What is the most challenging element of the school?

-Adjusting to a high school at sea can bring with it many challenges.
-Learning to overcome those challenges may be one of the most important values that this school offers..
+Adjusting to a high school at sea can bring many challenges.
+Learning to overcome those challenges may be one of the most important values that this school offers.
 The most common challenges are sea sickness, home sickness, time management, adjusting to shared living quarters, climbing aloft (voluntary) and night watch.